WhitehillGroup/new-support/docs/terms.md

 ---

+## Refund Terms

+=== Stripe Purchases

+Purchases made via Stripe using real currency are eligible for refund within 30 days of the purchase date.
+After this period, refunds are not possible due to Stripe's policies.

+=== Robux Purchases

+Pursuant to Roblox's User and Creator Terms of Use, all purchases made with Robux are final, non-refundable, and non-reversible unless Roblox intervenes directly.
+Whitehill Group, as the developer, is not authorized to process refunds for Robux purchases under any circumstances.

+===

+---

 !!!question Something unclear?
 Contact our support team via our [Discord server](https://discord.whitehill.group/) and we'll be more than happy to resolve your issue.
 !!!